ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.web/README.md

 ## Brute-force protection
 If authentication is enabled and the user enters 5 times invalid password during one minute, he must wait at least one minute till next attempt.
-After 15th wrong attempt the user must wait 1 hour.
+After the 15th wrong attempt, the user must wait 1 hour.

 ## "Stay logged in" option
-If this options is selected the user stays logged in for one month.
+If this options is selected, the user stays logged in for one month.
 If not, the user will stay logged in for the configured "login timeout".

 ## Access state's values